 If you need to cancel your appointment I ask that you give a minimum of 24 hours notice.
 Please be aware cancellations made with less than 24 hours notice, and missed appointments will be charged at the full rate.

-I am available most days between 9am and 5pm.
-However, if I am unable to take your call please leave your details and I will return your call at my earliest convenience.
+I am available Mondays to Friday between 9am and 6pm.
+However, if I’m unable to take your call please leave your details and I will return your call at my earliest convenience.

 I have some concessionary spaces available, please talk to me about this if you need to.